Frequently Asked Questions: School Transportation

 What are ineligible transportation miles?

 All miles that are driven for any purpose other than transporting students to and from school during the regular school term are ineligible for state transportation aid.
-Non-handicapped summer school routes, routes ran only to transport students who live less than one mile from school, non-handicapped early childhood routes, field trips, athletic trips, and other extra-curricular activity trips are examples of ineligible miles.
+Non-disabled summer school routes, routes ran only to transport students who live less than one mile from school, non-disabled early childhood routes, field trips, athletic trips, and other extra-curricular activity trips are examples of ineligible miles.
 Miles traveled to rerun a route or part of a route to transport students participating in before-school or after-school activities or training (including remediation and extra-curricular) are also ineligible miles.
 All ineligible miles shall be recorded and subsequently reported on the Application for State Transportation Aid (5 CSR 30-261.010 (4)(A)(2) and 5 CSR 30-261.040 (3)(B)).

 Are summer school miles reimbursable?